 What is wheat allergy?

 Wheat allergy is a rare condition, thought to affect less than 1% of the population.
-The condition can be diagnosed by a skin prick test and a blood test.
-Wheat allergy is managed by following a wheat free diet.
+It can be diagnosed by an NHS allergy clinic using a skin prick test and a blood test, alongside a thorough symptom history.
+Wheat allergy should be treated by following a wheat-free diet.